THE OLD PYRAMID ESSAY

-Numerous hypothesis has been drawn regarding the techniques and methods applied by Egyptians in the construction of pyramids.
+Numerous hypotheses have been drawn regarding the techniques and methods applied by Egyptians in the construction of pyramids.
 Apparently, it appears that these plans developed over time notably because of the distinctions between the monuments built at later ages and those constructed earlier.
-However, these building hypotheses share a similar idea that the architects had huge stones carved from the stone quarries using copper chisels.
+However, these building hypotheses share a similar idea, as the architects had huge stones carved from the stone quarries using copper chisels.
 The blocks would then be dragged and lifted into the required position.
-The significant disagreements, which have even sparked heated debates, are chiefly on the methods used in the movement and placement of stones.
+The significant disagreements, which have even sparked heated debates, are chiefly on the methods used to move and place stones.

 In my opinion, the Water Shaft Theory is more appealing.
 This is because it elaborates on the constructional genius behind Egyptian pyramids.
 They used various methods as indicated by the theory in simplifying their work.
 This also hastened the process.
 Additionally, this approach is more sensible as it gives detailed accounts of how stones were carved out and how they were transported.
 It is informed, and no details are omitted.